 We're taking it into the neighborhood, just like we're taking it into our central parks.

-But you know, could but can you imagine, Sean, back then, if some uh if Churchill was giving is telling us this will be our finest hour, a a journalist got on the on the radio with him and said, excuse me, Prime Minister, but are are you giving us a false hope?
+But can you imagine, Sean, back then, if Churchill is telling us this will be our finest hour, a journalist got on the radio with him and said, excuse me, Prime Minister, but are you giving us a false hope?

-You know, what what would type of what would that have led to in our history if we had these uh what I call Trojan horse uh propagandists in the rad uh in the on the airwaves with the BBC with Churchill during that time?
+What would that have led to in our history if we had these what I call Trojan horse propagandists on the airwaves with the BBC with Churchill during that time?

-And and you know, looking back, uh the propagandists at that time, they had they actually got on their airwaves to just to give uh to still hope to rice the doubt.
+And looking back, the propagandists at that time, they actually got on their airwaves to distill hope, to see the DAO.

-They had people like uh Tokyo Rose giving bad uh data.
+They had people like Tokyo Rose giving bad data.

 We have Axis Sally 50 feet from our president in the left in the White House correspondence pool.